-Time for tea at Rowallane Garden
+Time for Tea at Rowallane Garden

-Whether it’s a quick cuppa on the go, a refuel after a long walk or simply enjoyed while relaxing in Rowallane Garden, a cup of tea can often be exactly what you need.
+Whether it’s a quick cuppa on the go, a refuel after a long walk or simply relaxing in Rowallane Garden, a cup of tea can often be exactly what you need.
 In fact, in 2020 we proudly served 3657 cups of Clipper Tea at Rowallane Garden.

 Our most popular variety is ‘National Trust Tea’ which is made exclusively for our cafés.
 It is a careful blend of East African tea leaves and Assam tea from India that gives our tea it’s rich and robust flavour.
 The perfect companion for a sweet treat from our bakery counter.